Solar Eclipse Activities for Preschoolers

 • Over the first hole, tape a piece of aluminum foil and poke a small, smooth pinhole in the center.

-• During the eclipse, have the children stand with their backs to the sun, and watch as the eclipse's image is projected onto the white screen inside the box.
+• During the eclipse, have the children stand with their backs to the sun and watch as the eclipse's image projects onto the white screen inside the box.

-Shadow puppetry can beautifully illustrate the concept of a solar eclipse.
+Shadow puppetry illustrates the concept of a solar eclipse beautifully.
 Use a lamp as a substitute for the sun and create cut-out shapes of the moon and various figures.
-Move the moon in front of the lights to cast different shadows on the wall, and explain how this is like a solar eclipse.
+Move the moon in front of the light to cast different shadows on the wall and explain how this mimics a solar eclipse.

 Instructions for shadow puppets: